Here are some really simple things you can do to change your everyday thought processes and habits to change your life for the better.

 Not that those aren’t important things.

 But daily exercise can do wonders for your self worth and your mood.
+It can also help you get a good night’s sleep so you stop looking and feeling tired all the time.

 I wrote a post a while back on five easy ways to build exercise into your daily life when you just don’t have time.